 Place the video you’re reacting to on a video track on the timeline and then add the video of your reaction to the timeline that is directly above the one to which you added the first video clip.
 Click on the top video in the preview window and use the handles that are positioned around the edges of the video to adjust its size.

 If you would like to change the on-screen position of the overlay clip, you should simply click on it and drag it to the new location within the preview window.

-Filmora9 offers more than sixty motion effects, hundreds of transitions and visual effects that can make your reaction video more visually appealing to the audience.
+Filmora offers more than sixty motion effects, hundreds of transitions, and visual effects that can make your reaction video more visually appealing to the audience.

-Pros of using Picture in Picture feature to make reaction videos in Filmora9: You can place and adjust the videos with more customizable options.
-Get more tips about Making a PIP video in Filmora9.
+Pros of using the Picture in Picture feature to make reaction videos in Filmora: You can place and adjust the videos with more customizable options.
+Get more tips about Making a PIP video in Filmora.

 Afterward, you should drag the video clips from the Media tab and drop them onto the section of the preview window where you want them to be located.
 Keep in mind that you cannot add more than six videos to a split-screen template.

-Pros of using Split-screen template to make reaction video in Filmora9: various templates for creating stylish video side by side easily.
+Pros of using Split-screen template to make reaction video in Filmora: various templates for creating stylish video side by side easily.

 In case you’re granted permission to comment on a video, you have nothing to worry about.
 However, if you don’t get the permission you’re all the money the reaction video generates will go to the copyright owner or you will be forced to delete the video from your channel.
 There are still a few things you can do, even if you don’t get permission to use the video you would like to comment on.

 Muting the video’s audio or altering its pitch will make it more difficult for YouTube’s bots to detect copyright infringement, although this method may not always work.
 In addition, you can play a video for up to thirty seconds, then comment on that segment, and then play another segment of that video.